eblocker/eblocker-docs/TestEnvironment.md

 * You need root and SSH access on the eBlocker
 * eBlocker must be configured in the automatic network mode (because `/etc/network/interfaces` is overwritten with the default configuration)

-Build a stage bootstrap package with Maven, e.g. for Raspbian Buster
+Build a test bootstrap package with Maven, e.g. for Raspbian Buster

     git clone https://github.com/eblocker/eblocker-bootstrap.git
     cd eblocker-bootstrap